rauccapuclla/SimpleJavaService/README.md

 docker-compose build
 ```

-This command will generate a docker image called rauccapuclla/devops-docker
+This command will generate a docker image called app

 ## Run the application using docker-compose